guibueno/guibueno.github.io/_faq/03-accuracy.markdown

 ### Corrections

-First, Corrective Feedback (CF) is not a commonsense in the field of language learning (Sung; Tsai, 2014).
+First, Corrective Feedback (CF) is not a common-sense in the field of language learning (Sung; Tsai, 2014).
 CF may even cause learners some foreign language anxiety (Gregersen; Horwitz, 2002)(see: No Corrections?!).

 ### Variations

 Also, it is hard to determine what is accurate in speech.
 One single language may have several spoken variations, all correct.
-It would be problematic to create any hierarchy of desirability among variations.
+Creating any hierarchy of desirability among variations would be problematic.

 ### Repetition

 **LanguageBug** learners can perceive and correct their own mistakes, at their own time.
 Learners become able to produce more comprehensible and accurate utterances as they keep practicing.
-This self-assessment mechanism relies on the Constructivist concept of *Accommodation* (Martinez, 2010) (see: Is it behaviourist?).
+This self-assessment mechanism relies on the Constructivist concept of *Accommodation* (Martinez, 2010) (see: Is it behaviorist?).

 ### Expected level: beginner